Sant1001/MyPersonalRepository/README.md

     - The app will have a huge impact on the way students learn and teachers streamline the way they assess.
     - The app is being developed by a group of five students from the sixth grade of Bachelor of Science in Computer Science and Technology.
 - [BORBOLETA APP](https://github.com/RobinSpoiler/AppBorboleta)
+  - App that shows general information of psychologists and the user can choose the most suitable profile for their needs.
+    - Implemented using Kotlin language for Android version and Swift for IOS.
+    - Using firebase for managing databases and taking care of privacy by encrypting their password with this platform.
+    - This project has an important impact on  the way that people get connected with psychologists, because now they can find someone that can really understand their feelings and beliefs.
+    - The app was developed by a group of five students from the fifth semester of Bachelor in Computer Science and Technology.
 - [URBAN MOBILITY](https://Santi001@bitbucket.org/santi001/proyectointegrador)
 - [SYNTAX HIGHLIGHTER](https://Santi001@bitbucket.org/santi001/actividad-integradora-3.4-resaltador-de-sintaxis-evidencia-de)
 - [CLEAN BOT](https://Santi001@bitbucket.org/santi001/actividadintegradora)